-A wide range of regional stakeholders attended the recent Climate Adaptation workshop at Proserpine including Biosecurity, Queensland Police, Department of Agriculture and Fisheries, local government, Traditional Owners, members of conservation organisations, tourism representatives, and energy providers.
+A wide range of regional stakeholders attended a Climate Adaptation workshop at Proserpine including Biosecurity, Queensland Police, Department of Agriculture and Fisheries, local government, Traditional Owners, members of conservation organisations, tourism representatives, and energy providers.

 The workshop, which covered topics including adapting to a variable and changing climate, managing risks, and identifying opportunities, also saw the launch of the Mackay Whitsunday Isaac (MWI) Climate Sustainability Plan.